laurenhamel/grunt-dart-sass/README.md

 ## Options

-Below is a snapshot of the available options compatible with Dart Sass.
 Refer to the [Dart Sass JavaScript API](https://github.com/sass/dart-sass#javascript-api) for more information about these options and guidelines for proper usage.
+These options are similar to the those of [Node-sass](https://github.com/sass/node-sass), excluding `precision` and `sourceComments` options and sans the `nested` and `compact` values for the `outputStyle` option.

 **includePaths**